Why the Chase Ink Preferred Is My Primary Travel Card Why the Chase Ink Preferred Is My Primary Travel Card

 Why Now’s a Great Time To Get the Ink Preferred

-For quite some time now, the Ink Preferred has offered a 100,000-point sign-up bonus.
-However, for almost as long, the spending requirements to earn that bonus have been out of reach for many travelers.
+For years, the Ink Preferred offered a 100,000-point sign-up bonus.
+And, for almost as long, the spending requirements to earn that bonus have been out of reach for many travelers.

-That changed in late June 2023 when Chase nearly halved the spending requirement.
-Now, you'll earn 100,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.
+That's changed over the past year, with Chase making multiple improvements to the welcome offer on this card since 2023!
+Now, you'll earn 90,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.

 Bottom Line

 For years, I've used the Ink Preferred as my primary travel payment card, thanks to its 3X earning rate on general travel and excellent travel protections.
-Now that Chase has nearly halved the spending requirements to earn the 100,000-point sign-up bonus, this card is much more appealing for those who don't already have it.
+Now that Chase has further increased the bonus to a whopping 90,000-point sign-up bonus, this card is much more appealing for those who don't already have it.

 Ink Business Preferred® Credit Card